the-code-genin/cradle/README.md

 Cradle features a simple directory structure;

-- **app:** This is where an app's controller, model, middleware and view files are stored.
+- **app:** This is where an app's controllers, models, middleware and view files are stored.
-- **framework:** This directory contains custom app components that are specific to the app but aren't third-party dependencies, e.g extensions of default cradle components.
+- **framework:** This directory contains custom app components that are specific to the app but aren't third-party dependencies, e.g. extensions of default cradle components.
 - **public:** This is where all publicly available files are stored, the favicon.ico, robots.txt, javascript files and so on are located here.
 - **resources:** This is where you app's resources (view files, routes e.t.c) are stored.
 The files in this directory typical don't change throughout the lifetime of your app.
 - **storage:** This directory contains all the files that are not meant to be accessible to the public by default e.g font files, system logs e.t.c For Twelve factor apps, you should consider using an external service for storing your files.